gpeterson78/gpeterson78.github.io/README.md

 ## Release Notes

+### Version 2.3

+- Minorest of revision but since I farted it up again, I figured I need to learn my lesson and burn a minor version.

 ### Version 2.2

 - **Cleaned up this file.**  If I'm versioning and keeping comments, I'd better get the format going now.